 If this is your first ski trip ever, check out our First Timer’s guide.

 If you’re looking for fewer crowds, great snow, and cheaper accommodations, mid-January is typically the best time to go.
 The one caveat is that it tends to be the coldest time of year.
 If you’re looking to experience warm sun and soft now, late March and early April are also great times to head to the mountains.
 For the most part, Spring Break is over by then so lift lines have lessened and lodging deals are more readily available.

 Where To Go

-Jackson Hole has long-standing, worldwide reputation for having some of the most challenging and rewarding with iconic chutes, cliff drops, deep snow and steep lines on expert and advanced runs.
+Jackson Hole has a long-standing, worldwide reputation for having some of the most challenging and rewarding with iconic chutes, cliff drops, deep snow, and steep lines on expert and advanced runs.
 However, recently regraded terrain now makes Jackson Hole an ideal destination for intermediates as well.
-Jackson Hole is also renowned for its iconic Aerial Tram, which carries passengers up 4,139 vertical feet in just 12 minutes.
+Jackson Hole is also renowned for its iconic Aerial Tram, which carries passengers up to 4,139 vertical feet in just 12 minutes.

 Snow King Mountain

 Located in downtown Jackson, just six blocks from the town center, this charming mom and pop ski resort is affectionately referred to by locals as the “the Town hill.”
 With 400 skiable acres, three lifts, a magic carpet and 32 named runs, this laid-back ski area is perfect for beginners or less experienced intermediates.
 If you want to be closer to the downtown action, you can even stay right at the base of Snow King Mountain at Snow King Resort, which offers hotels and condominium accommodations.